 1. Name the worry

 Worry thoughts spin so fast in our brains it’s hard to know what we are worrying about.
-These thoughts are like an old-fashioned record that gets stuck and plays the same thing over and over again.
+These thoughts are like an old fashioned record that gets stuck and plays the same thing over and over again.

-Take 5 minutes and write down what you are worried about.
+Take 5 minutes and write down what you are worrying about.
 Write everything about it.
 What are you afraid of now and in the future?
 How does your worry impact the people you love?
 Write it all out.

 Though this feels counterintuitive this saves you time in the long run.